 10. Critical thinking

-There are faith communities out there that don’t want to tell you what to think!
+There are faith communities out there that don’t tell you what to think!
 There are faith communities out there that say, “Let me share something with you so that we can explore this mystery together.”
 Churches, mosques, synagogues and temples provide places for you to sit and listen and really ponder matters fundamental to our lives together.

 9. A community of support